grahamrp/sods/gp_blogpost.md

 ### Final Model

-After again using the **caret** package to try out a few different model types I found XGBoost to produce the most accurate model.
+After again using the **caret** package to try out a few different model types I found XGBoost produced the most accurate model.

 ```r